alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 A clean design does not allow ORM-specific code to pollute the domain objects.
 This might create additional work for mapping between the DDD entity fields and the persisted entity fields (attention, wording overload), but the hope is that this separation will keep the architecture clean and independent of various underlying technologies.
 This would allow, for instance, to have a dedicated team working on the business logic, specialized in business processes, and another one on persistence, with specialists in optimized caching, DB queries, various ORMs.

+### Testing the domain

+ When experimenting with the model, it might be feasible not to write tests at first.
+A lot of refactoring goes on in the beginning and TDD would only make refarctoring harder.
+However, once the code becomes pretty stable and we ar happy with our abstractions, we can add remaining tests and switch back to TDD.

 ### Aggregates

-A design pattern that helps us simplify the domain model by gathering several entities under a single abstraction:
+Aggregates are a design pattern that helps us simplify the domain model by gathering several entities under a single abstraction:
-- Classes outside of the aggregate cannot access the entities within the aggegate except through its root.
+- Classes outside the aggregate cannot access the entities within the aggegate except through its root.
 - An aggregate is a conhesive whole.
 It represents a cohesive notion of the domain model.
 - Every aggregate has a set of invariants that it maintains during its lifetime.
-These invariants guarantee the aggregate is in a consistent state.
+These invariants guarantee the aggregate is always in a consistent state.
 - Application services retreive aggregates from the database, perform actions on them and then persist them to the database as a transaction.
-However, the invariants that spread across several aggregates should not be expected to be consistent all the time, but rather become eventually consistent.
+- The invariants that spread across several aggregates should not be expected to be consistent all the time, but rather become eventually consistent.

 In our example, let's consider that each `SnackMachine` has a set of slots that are filled with products.
 The user selects the slot (1-10, let's say) and the product that is topmost is returned.
 This introduces two new abstractions: `Slot` and `Product`.
 Unlike `MoneyCollection`, each machine can have a different number of slots and in each slot several products: